On flat deformations and their applications: Introduction

 \section{Introduction}

-This paper is motivated by questions asked by Michael Wemyss about deformations of contraction algebras, in particular by his question if a given contraction algebra can be flatly deformed to only one semisimple algebra.
-We also give some criteria to find semisimple algebras $A$ to which a given algebra cannot be deformed.
+This paper is motivated by some questions asked by Michael Wemyss about deformations of contraction algebras, in particular his question of whether a given contraction algebra can be flatly deformed to only one semisimple algebra.
+We also provide some criteria for finding semisimple algebras $A$ to which a given algebra cannot be deformed.

-Contraction algebras have applications in algebraic geometry, in particular in resolutions of singularities and in connection to geometric invariants.
+Contraction algebras have applications in algebraic geometry in particular in resolutions of singularities and in connection to geometric invariants.
 Deformations of contraction algebras into semisimple algebras are related to Gopakumar-Vafa invariants.
-Contraction algebras were introduced by Donovan and Wemyss in \cite{DW}, and they are certain factors of the maximal modification algebras (MMAs) developed by Iyama and Wemyss in \cite{I}.
+Contraction algebras were introduced by Donovan and Wemyss in \cite{DW} and they are certain factors of the maximal modification algebras (MMAs) developed by Iyama and Wemyss in \cite{I}.

 We only consider deformations $N\{t\}$ of $N$ in which the image of the identity element in $N$ acts as the identity element in $N\{t\}$.
-We will denote $N\{t\}$ by $\mathcal N$.
+We will denote $N\{t\}$ by $\mathcal N.$

 We say that a formal deformation from an algebra $N$ to an algebra $A$ is strongly flat if for every real number $\epsilon $ there is a real number $0<s<\epsilon $ such that this deformation specialised at $t=s$ gives an algebra isomorphic to $A$.